 - Disease or injury arising out of, caused by, or contributed to by any employment or occupation for compensation or profit for which coverage is available under any workers' compensation law or similar source of coverage or for which such coverage would have been available if the participant or beneficiary had been properly enrolled to receive it. - 2.
 Services for medical, surgical or hospital care for any illness, non-occupational injury or physical disability received prior to the date your coverage begins under this Plan. - 3.
 Diabetic or orthopedic shoes, routine, palliative, and cosmetic foot care including, but not limited to, callus or corn paring and trimming of toenails (except radical surgery for ingrown nails), except as medically necessary, as determined by your physician. - 4.
-Radial keratotomy, refractive keratoplasty, and other surgery to treat refractive error that is correctable with eye-glasses or contact lenses except as covered by the vision care benefit (see page 49). - 5.
+Radial keratotomy, refractive keratoplasty, and other surgery to treat refractive error that is correctable with eye-glasses or contact lenses. - 5.
 Visual training or orthoptics unless the treatment arises from vestibular neuritis, labyrinthitis, or any other diseases of the vestibular system that cause balance disorders.
 Treatment must be determined to be medically necessary and the most appropriate level of care as determined by the Administration Office. - 6.
-Hearing aids or the fitting of them.
+Hearing aids or the fitting of them. - 7.
+Substance abuse except as described on page 30.

-- 7. Substance abuse except as described on page 38. - 8.
-Routine physicals, immunizations, driving license or employment physicals or other health or check-up examinations not made during the course of or in connection with the rendering of medical treatment for a disease or injury, except as covered under the preventive care benefit (see page 37). - 9.
-Devices or implants used to treat sexual dysfunction - 10.
+- 8. Routine physicals, immunizations, driving license or employment physicals or other health or check-up examinations not made during the course of or in connection with the rendering of medical treatment for a disease or injury, except as covered under the preventive care benefit (see page 29). - 9.
+Devices or implants used to treat sexual dysfunction. - 10.
 Drugs or devices not approved for marketing and for the prescribed use by the U.S. Food and Drug Administration. - 11.
 Except for medically necessary treatment of conditions protected by the Mental Health Parity Act, the Plan excludes transsexual surgery or any costs arising from, relating to, or in preparation for such surgery. - 12.
 Services, supplies, and other artificial means to induce pregnancy including but not limited to artificial insemination, invitro fertilization, embryo transfer, gamete intra fallopian transfer, embryo implant, surrogate motherhood, and cryogenic storage costs. - 13.
 Reversal of voluntary sterilization. - 14.
 Charges for services of a personal nature, such as charges for radio, television, telephone, guest meals, guest beds, etc. - 15.
 Treatment for obesity, including but not limited to, weight-loss programs, surgery, reversal of surgery or complications arising from surgery or treatment of obesity. - 16.
-Dental work for dental treatment, except as may be required for the prompt repair or alleviation of damage to natural teeth, or tissues of the mouth or jaw, caused solely by accidental bodily injury which occurs within one year of the accident (unless delayed due to medical/dental necessity), and to the extent that it is not covered under the dental benefits of the Plan. - 17.
-Charges for cosmetic surgery and complications arising from cosmetic surgery, except as described on page 31. - 18.
+Dental work for dental treatment, except as may be required for the prompt repair or alleviation of damage to natural teeth, or tissues of the mouth or jaw, caused solely by accidental bodily injury which occurs within one year of the accident (unless delayed due to medical/dental necessity). - 17.
+Charges for cosmetic surgery and complications arising from cosmetic surgery, except as described on page 23. - 18.
 Organ donor expenses and any expense arising from or related to organ donation or organ receipt, regardless of whether the participant is the donor or the recipient of the organ. - 19.
-Charges relating to dependent children's pregnancies or resulting complications, except for certain preventive woman's services referenced on page 37. - 20.
+Charges relating to dependent children's pregnancies or resulting complications, except for certain preventive woman's services referenced on page 29. - 20.
 Medical expenses will not be paid in the case of self-inflicted injuries except where there is mental instability with medical evidence to show that the injuries resulted from this instability. - 21.
-Travel or transportation, whether by ambulance or otherwise, unless the charges are for professional ambulance service used to transport a participant when medically necessary as described on page 30.
+Travel or transportation, whether by ambulance or otherwise, unless the charges are for professional ambulance service used to transport a participant when medically necessary as described on page 22.